ijwilson/diversit-tag/README.md

 table(A=ex$Pop1_A>0, C=ex$Pop1_C>0)
 ```

-This does not distinguish between rare an common alleles.
-We can improve this by working with the tag relative frequencies.
+This does not distinguish between rare and common alleles.
+We can improve this by
+working with the tag relative frequencies.
 Get the frequencies
-`freq` by sweeping out the sum of tags.  * Note that `ex[, -1]` removes
+`freq` by sweeping out the sum of tags.  * Note that `ex[, -1]`
 returns a `data.frame` without the first column of tag names.

 ```